LIMUNIMI/PerceptualEvaluation/index.md

 If you are still unsure about the difference, imagine this:

-* a <per>performance</per> corresponds to a particular exhibition
+* a <per>performance</per> corresponds to a specific exhibition
 * an <int>interpretation</int> corresponds to the performer

-For instance, the orchestra director Arturo Toscanini performed the 9th Symphony several times with the NBC Orchestra, trying to render the same (or almost the same) <int>interpretation</int>, but in each exhibition the <per>performance</per> had some different musical aspect due to the the room, the instruments, the public, and so on.
+For instance, the conductor Arturo Toscanini performed the 9th Symphony several times with the NBC Orchestra, trying to render the same (or almost the same) <int>interpretation</int>, but in each exhibition the <per>performance</per> had some different musical aspects due to the the hall, the instruments, the public, and so on.

 ---